Save on taxes with expert-assisted ITR filing starting at just ₹799.

 The Hindu Marriage Act, 1955

 This act is available only for marriages between practicing Hindus.
 Both the people entering wedlock should be Hindu.
 Hindu is a term that legally includes other religions like Sikhs, Jains and Buddhists, and the people following Hinduism.
-This registration can be done before the marriage or even after the solemnization of the marriage.
+This registration can be done before the marriage or even after the solemnisation of the marriage.

 In this scenario, the spouses are also asked to visit the sub registrar’s office after the marriage process.
-The marriage can be solemnized by the customs and rituals of the Hindu marriage of either party or both.
+The marriage can be solemnised by the customs and rituals of the Hindu marriage of either party or both.

 The Special Marriage Act, 1954